DaVinci Resolve is the NLE and color grading software of choice for many creators. Find out more about DaVinci Resolve’s minimum system requirements.

-I’ve assembled a list of five good 2019/2020 laptops to run DaVinci Resolve that meet the minimum requirements, can be upgraded with more RAM, and all have Thunderbolt 3, which opens the possibility of using an eGPU.
+I’ve assembled a list of five good 2019/2020 laptops to run DaVinci Resolve that meet DaVinci Resolve’s minimum system requirements.
+These can easily be upgraded with more RAM, and all have Thunderbolt 3, which opens the possibility of using an eGPU.

 - Read more about the The Best Budget Laptops for DaVinci Resolve In 2020 with Thunderbolt 3

 - Check my complete DaVinci Resolve GPU list with the best Nvidia and AMD GPU options for DaVinci Resolve listed and ranked by performance.

 - Read more about using an eGPU in my article The Best DaVinci Resolve eGPU Options

 - Read more about Resolve monitoring in my article The Best Low Budget Resolve Monitoring and Video Color Management